How to Adopt a Baby in Missouri in 5 Steps

 Screening and Counseling.
 The women who choose American Adoptions to help place their child for adoption receive 24/7 access to educational resources and counseling from our adoption specialists.
 There will never be a time when a prospective birth mother can’t reach us for help or advice, or simply to talk through what she’s experiencing.
-The happier and more secure she is in her adoption decision, the lower the risk of an adoption disruption, and the better for everyone involved.
+Our adoption counselors understand what they’re going through.

 Adoptive Family Profiles and Video Profiles.
 Our media team works to create materials to show prospective birth mothers who you are and what a child’s life would be like if raised in your home.
 It’s tough to convey, which is why we create video profiles as well.
-A woman doesn’t just have to read your account of your home life; she can actually see you living it.
+An expectant birth mother doesn’t just have to read your account of your home life; she can actually see you living it.